Table of Contents

 Exam Date: September

-Exam Board Type: Warwickshire CEM 11 Plus (University of Durham)
+Exam Board Type: Warwickshire CEM 11 Plus (Cambridge Assessment)

 In addition to registering for the exam, Warwickshire Admissions require evidence of the child’s home address.
 Parents who live in Birmingham need to register for the 11 Plus exam with the grammar schools themselves, rather than the council.